 The stipulations in Section 8 relate to areas which the panel believes to be of such strategic importance to the programme that accreditation should be subject to those stipulations being met.
 Therefore, the panel recommends that the Teaching Council should require the University of Limerick to set out and submit to the Teaching Council, within two months of receiving the final review report, its proposals for implementing the stipulations.
-The panel has been assured by the staff of the programme that these stipulations will be responded to in a positive manner within the timeframe indicated.
+The panel has been assured by the staff of the programme that these stipulations will be responded to in a positive manner within the timeframe indicated and that work has already commenced on ensuring that the stipulations will be met.